-To score your stress levels, simply check the box in the right hand column next to all the events that have happened to you in the last year.
-Your score will automatically update.
+To score your stress levels, simply select Yes or No for each of the events in the Statements column that have happened to you in the last year.
+Then click Calculate My Total.

 This scale must not be used in any way to cause harm to an individual's professional career.